 Safe and Permanent Tooth Restoration

 Having one or more missing teeth can damage your self-confidence as well as your oral health.
 Whether you’re missing one tooth or an entire row of teeth, Northern Nevada Oral & Maxillofacial Surgery offers many treatments to restore your smile.
-Dr. Galea, is a board-certified oral surgeon and physician, and one of his specialties is implant dentistry to help his patients in Sparks, NV, regain confidence and oral function.
+Dr. Galea and Dr. Hammon are board-certified oral surgeons, and one of their specialties is implant dentistry to help patients in Sparks, NV, regain confidence and oral function.

 Why Should I Replace My Missing Tooth?

 A natural tooth has a root that connects to the jaw bone, providing stimulation during chewing.
 When a tooth is missing, there is nothing to stimulate the jaw in that area.
 Over time, this leads to bone deterioration and nearby teeth shifting out of place.

 A dental implant is a functional and cosmetic solution.
 The implant post acts as the root and stimulates the jaw, like a natural tooth.
 Dental implants are the only tooth restoration option that preserves jaw bone health.
 Even if you’ve been missing a tooth for many years, you may still be a candidate for dental implants.
 Patients who have experienced bone loss can receive bone grafts, which help regrow bone to provide a solid foundation for future implants.